jedevc/fyp-report/report.md

 capture for each function block, i.e. a capture from which it is possible to derive the values of all the other captures (including the ones in calls to other functions).
-For instance, a pointer to a variable can derive the value of that variable, likewise, an array can derive all the values at each of it's indices.
-Specifically, we want to find the *minimum* maximal capture, the capture that only just allows derivation of all the other values, and doesn't require extraneous access patterns.
-In Figure \ref{fig:lift}, we can see that the outermost items are able to derive the innermost items using common operators.
+For instance, a pointer to a variable can derive the value of that variable, likewise, an array can derive all the values at each of its indices.
+Specifically, we want to find the *minimum* maximal capture, the capture that only *just* allows derivation of all the other values and doesn't require extraneous access patterns.
+In Figure \ref{fig:lift}, we can see that the outermost items can derive the innermost items using common operators.

 \begin{figure}
   \begin{tikzpicture}